An accessible website for every user

 WCAG (Web Content Accessibility Guidelines) are guidelines that have been drawn up for digital accessibility.
 A website should be usable by everyone.
 Even if you have a disability.
 Think of people who are deaf or visually impaired, people who cannot use a mouse or people with concentration problems.
 But don't forget the temporary restrictions either.
 You can break your arm or maybe you just had surgery on your eyes.
 This means you have to navigate through a website in a different way.
 With an accessibility review, we check whether your website is accessible to everyone.

-Why would you want an accessibility review?
+Why would you want to make your website accessible?

-• Your reach will increase, because now everyone can visit your website.
+Your reach will increase, because now everyone can visit your website.

-• Your website will be easier to find in the search engines, because it is easier to scan.
+Your website will be easier to find in the search engines, because it is easier to scan.

-• You increase the user-friendliness of your website, which increases the chance of a conversion.
+You increase the user-friendliness of your website, which increases the chance of a conversion.

-• It is a legal obligation for government institutions and municipalities to be completely barrier-free from 2019.
+It is a legal obligation for government institutions and municipalities to be completely barrier-free from 2019.

 Ready for a second opinion?

-Let's talk about how we can help you improving the accessibility of your website
+Let's talk about how we can help you improving the accessibility of your website.

 Improve accessibility in 5 steps